bix6/circles/README.md

     - what impact does not clearing the canvas have (I did add a clear inside init, is this needed or is a new context created?)
     - should I be rendering on an off screen canvas?
 Since every arc changes every time I'm not sure this would add a benefit?
     - should I use multiple canvas layers?
 I saw this talked about but I'm not sure if it would impact my program
+- How is array colorMultipliers being set (all should be 1, 1, 1) and colors being set to floats (I'm requesting ints) in init()?
+Stepped through and it appears to be setting correctly so maybe the console log is happening after the animation has already happened a few times?
+I tried console logging from draw and it doesn't appear until after the array is init and printed so pretty confused here.
+- Colors seem to fade to lighter or darker together.
+Not sure if this is the canvas overloading or something else.

 ## TODO
 - enable scroll on menu and add hide button